 - Auxiliary machinery: This includes machinery mounted on the chassis of a road or rail vehicle, or of a floating structure.

 - Construction vehicles: This refers to vehicles with the vehicle qualification N2 or N3 recorded in the vehicle registration register and with the body code 9, 10, 15, 16, 26, 27 or 28, or the indication for special purposes SF.

-The complete list of vehicles and vessels eligible for both Purchase and Retrofit can be found at the end of this page.
+The complete list of vehicles and vessels eligible for both Purchase and Retrofit is available.
+Please contact us, so we can send it to you.
 It is also important to note that not all vehicles and vessels are eligible for retrofit with SCR.
 This is included in the list.
 More technical details about the exact requirements they have to meet in order to be eligible for funding are also available.

 Although for reasons of space, it is not possible to list all of the technical requirements here, we provide a brief overview of the most important ones:

 - Machines must be intended, or mainly used for, carrying out construction work in the open air.

 - Electrically driven machines must have a continuous electrical power supply of 8 kilowatts or more.